aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 To clean up your resources, complete the following steps:

-Go into each pipeline start a terraform destroy.
+Go into each pipeline initiate a terraform destroy.
+Destroy the resources from the lambda pipeline first, followed by the supporting infra pipelines next.
+For the supporting infra pipeline you will manually need to empty/delete the buckets created first or it will not complete.
+After they are removed start the destroy job on the connect-instance pipeline and it will also destroy all components within the admin-objects and the contact-flows pipelines.

 ![[tfcicd-cleanup.png]](images/tfcicd-cleanup.png)
 If for some reason, the destroy will not run, try starting a new manual job by clicking the Run pipeline button.